cran/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[1]]$prompt
-#> [1] "Research the current economic situation in Algeria, including key indicators such as GDP growth, unemployment rate, and main industries."
+#> [1] "Research the current economic situation in Algeria, including key indicators such as GDP growth, inflation, and main economic sectors."
 #>
 #> [[1]]$response
-#> [1] "As of early 2024, Algeria's GDP growth is modest, around 2-3%, with the economy reliant on hydrocarbons (oil and gas) contributing over 90% of export revenues; unemployment remains high at approximately 12-14%, especially among youth.
-Key industries include energy, agriculture, mining, and manufacturing sectors."
+#> [1] "As of early 2024, Algeria's GDP growth is modest, around 2-3%, driven mainly by hydrocarbons, which constitute about 30% of GDP and 95% of exports.
+Inflation remains moderate, approximately 5-6%, while the government is pushing diversification efforts in agriculture, manufacturing, and services to reduce oil dependency."
 #>
 #> [[1]]$edited_by_hitl
 #> [1] FALSE